RodrigoPAml/MancoLanguage/README.md

 ## Compiled or Interpreted?

   The language is compiled into a set of assembly based on the mips architecture, with do not runs on current computers, but runs on my Assembler Simulator (used as a submodule) that i have developed.
 I choose this type of assembly because already learn it from university.
-So while the language compiles to assembly, the assembly is getting interpreted, wich is slow.
+So while the language compiles to assembly, the assembly is getting interpreted, wich is slow, and also it kinda waits the GUI to render after a syscall, wich make worse, but can be disabled.

 ## Compilation Phases